Stephan Winkelmann

-Stephan Winkelmann (born 18 October 1964) is a German manager and has been President of Bugatti Automobiles since January 1, 2018 and also President and CEO of Automobili Lamborghini S.p.A. since December 1, 2020.
+Stephan Winkelmann (born 18 October 1964) is a German automotive executive who is the President and CEO of Automobili Lamborghini S.p.A. since December 1, 2020.

 Life

 As a young child, Winkelmann moved with his parents from Berlin to Rome, as his father worked as a diplomat at the Food and Agriculture Organization of the United Nations (FAO).
 Stephan Winkelmann lived there for almost 20 years and graduated from the local German school.
 He then began studying political science, graduating with an M. A. in Munich in 1991.
 During his studies, Winkelmann served for two years in the paratroopers of the German Armed Forces in Calw, Nagold, and Altenstadt and reached the rank of lieutenant of the reserve.

 Career

 He began his professional career in 1990 at the German financial services provider MLP.

 Alfa Romeo & Fiat

 Starting in 1993, Winkelmann entered the automotive industry, working first in Munich as a sales representative for Mercedes-Benz and afterwards, from 1994 to 2004, for Fiat and Alfa Romeo, Lancia, and Fiat Professional, respectively.
 There, Winkelmann held marketing and sales management positions, first as head of Alfa Romeo Germany, then as head of marketing for Fiat's southern region.
 From 1996 to 1999 for Italy, beginning with the launch of the Alfa Romeo 156.
 Winkelmann then worked as area manager for several European markets until he was appointed head of sales in Austria and then Fiat's managing director for Austria and Switzerland.
 In 2004, Winkelmann moved to Germany as CEO of Fiat Automobil AG.